PoojaNagawade/my-task/README.md

 This project aims to automate the process of downloading data from a free data provider, extracting specific information, storing it in cloud storage, and presenting it using a simple HTML page.
-The project utilizes Python for scripting, Docker for containerization, Terraform for infrastructure provisioning, Jenkins for CI/CD, and AWS S3 for cloud storage.

 # Overview
 The project follows these main steps: